 The following Owner-Managed Businesses guidance note by Tolley provides comprehensive and up to date tax information covering:

-The administration system for stamp duty land tax (SDLT) is carried out using a self-assessment form.
-The details are contained in Finance Act 2003.
+The administration system for stamp duty land tax (SDLT) is carried out using a self assessment form.
 Usually the solicitor or conveyancer working on the property transaction will be engaged to file SDLT returns and arrange payment of SDLT to HMRC.

-A purchaser of land is obliged to make an SDLT Return, and pay any SDLT due, within 14 days of the effective date of the transaction.
-This applies from 1 March 2019; prior to this date, the purchaser had 30 days to file the Return and pay the SDLT due.
-The Return can be filed online using the HMRC Stamp Taxes Online service (although unrepresented taxpayers must send a paper SDLT Return).
+A purchaser of land is obliged to make an SDLT return, and pay any SDLT due, within 14 days of the effective date of the transaction.
+This applies from 1 March 2019; prior to this date, the purchaser had 30 days to file the return and

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 To view our latest tax guidance content, sign in to Tolley® Guidance or register for a free trial.